grumpyjames/birding-almanac/blog/norfolk-advent/norfolk-advent.md

 be the supporting cast here; our new arrival's towing a small, and my outburst would have been significantly further along the expletive scale.

 We come together with our ally from the North.
-He's very cross.
+He's very firm.
 "Some of those birds have come thousands of miles, and every disturbance like that is energy they have to find again in food".
 Further supporting facts follow.
-We're definitely the supporting cast; I manage a "you took the words right out of my mouth" in reply, and take up a nearby post while the increasingly sheepish beach-idiot retreats from the remaining Oystercatchers.
+I manage a "you took the words right out of my mouth" in reply, and take up a nearby post while the increasingly sheepish beach-idiot retreats from the remaining Oystercatchers.

 <figure class="figure">
   <img